THU-KEG/MMGeoLM/README.md

 We release **MM-Math-Align**, a dataset built upon [**MM-Math**](https://huggingface.co/datasets/THU-KEG/MM_Math), which is derived from actual geometry questions used in middle school exams.
-Each sample contains the original geometric diagram, a Python script that approximately reconstructs the original diagram, a caption describing the positive image, 10 negative example Python scripts generated based on the positive image, and 10 corresponding negative example captions.
+Each sample contains the original geometric diagram, a Python script's image that approximately reconstructs the original diagram, a caption describing the positive image, 10 negative Python script images generated based on the positive image, and 10 corresponding negative captions.
 The dataset consists of a total of 4,021 samples.

 The Hugging Face dataset download link for MM-Math-Align: [🤗 HF Dataset](https://huggingface.co/datasets/THU-KEG/MM-Math-Align)